photoprism/photoprism-docs/docs/team.md

 # Who we are

+We strive to provide the most user-friendly solution for browsing, organizing and sharing your personal photo collection.

 ## Andrea Ceroni ##

 Andrea is a data scientist specialized in temporal information retrieval and machine learning.